Last Updated: 22 November 2021

 This project is a modernized resurrection of the original open source project by Orbit One.
 We've rewritten the service layer from scratch to use the latest Azure DevOps REST APIs for best performance, improved the styling, fixed some bugs, and migrated the whole thing to .Net Core.
 It can run as a Linux Docker container, including a pre-built ARM version that can be run on a Raspberry Pi in a matter of minutes.

 Avatars for each build tile are retrived from Gravatar, falling back to the Azure DevOps profile if no Gravatar is available.

-Build tiles now have links to additional information within Azure Dev Ops for swift assessment of the problem without losing valuable time.
+Build tiles have links to additional information within Azure Dev Ops for swift assessment of the problem without losing valuable time.
 The ribbon over the top right hand corner shows the number of tests, and how many passed.

 Use this command to run the app as a container.
-Note that there are two different URL variations for cloud Azure DevOps: yourazdo.visualstudio.com or dev.azure.com/yourazdo.
+Note that there are two different URL variations for cloud Azure DevOps: 'yourazdo.visualstudio.com' or 'dev.azure.com/yourazdo'.
 Either of these are valid in the 'ServerUrl' parameter.

 Replace the ServerUrl, AuthToken, ProjectCollection and Projects (comma delimited list if more than one) values with those appropriate for your setup.

 The Docker image is compatible with ARM so can easily be run on any Raspberry Pi.
 Raspbian with Desktop is recommended.
 Once installed, you can make the device automatically update the Build Screen app to the latest version and launch it in a web browser.
 To do this, run the following commands: